1. Resource Library

 • What cloud invoicing is

-• 6 advantages of cloud invoicing for mid-sized companies and enterprises, and
+• 6 advantages of cloud-based invoicing for mid-sized companies and enterprises, and

 • What to consider when evaluating cloud-based invoicing software